Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Character Options/Races/Aasimar.md

 ### Aasimar Names

-Most aasimar are born from human parents.
+Most aasimar are born from [[Humans|human]] parents.
 They use the same naming conventions as their native culture.

 ### Aasimar Traits